FRIZFOREVER/alpha_copilot_2025/README.md

 ```

 7. (OPTIONAL) If you didn't delete branch, here's how to continue working on it
+- Align branch HEAD with master, basically same as re-creating same branch from origin/master
 ```bash
 git switch api
 git fetch origin # just in case git reset --hard origin/master # Align with newly setted up master git push origin HEAD --force-with-lease # update origin feature HEAD
 ```
-or you could just merge with origin master instead, but it adds a commit in git history:
+- or you could just merge with origin master instead, but it adds an uggly commit in git history:
 ```bash
 git switch fature_name
 git git merge origin/master -m "syncing with master"